Chandru-21/End-to-End-Movie-Recommendation-System-with-deployment-using-docker-and-kubernetes/README.md

 STEP 3:Creating a frontend for model serving

-For this application i have created a front end based on streamlit.
+For this application I have created a front end based on streamlit.
 This application fetches input from the user and provides top 5 similar movies based on the input.This is all done with the help of recommendation system that we have created in the above step.

 STEP 4:Model Deployment